Platform-OS/pos-module-core/README.md

 ## Features

 - **Hook system** to apply **SOLID's Open/Closed Principle**, allowing you to modify the business logic of other modules in the application folder without changing the source code of existing modules.
-Use the **Headscripts Hook** to register and aggregate head scripts (CSS, JS, metadata) from other modules and themes, ensuring a cohesive layout and style across your application.
+Use the **Headscripts Hook** to register and aggregate headscripts (CSS, JS, metadata) from other modules and themes, ensuring a cohesive layout and style across your application.

 - **Command Generators**: Generate commands using the provided generators, streamlining your development process with structured code scaffolding.